iancero/musc_r_course_2021/README.md

-# An organic textbook for Ian Cero’s R programming course at MUSC
+# Ian Cero’s R programming course at MUSC

-This is just the code that runs the textbook.
+This is just the code that runs the online course textbook.

-The actual book is available here
+The actual textbook is available here
 <https://iancero.github.io/musc_r_course_2021/index.html>

+# Course Syllabus

+This is example syllabus material 2